CT angiography - head and neck

 - Contrast can be given through a vein (IV) in your hand or forearm.
 If contrast is used, you may also be asked not to eat or drink anything for 4 to 6 hours before the test.

-- Before receiving the contrast, tell your provider if you take the diabetes medication metformin (Glucophage).
+- Before receiving the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage).
 You may need to take extra precautions.

 The contrast can worsen kidney function problems in people with poorly functioning kidneys.
 Talk to your provider if you have a history of kidney problems.

 Too much weight can damage the scanner.
-If you weigh more than 300 pounds, talk to your provider about the weight limit before the test.
+If you weigh more than 300 pounds (135 kilograms), talk to your provider about the weight limit before the test.

 You will be asked to remove jewelry and wear a hospital gown during the study.